tweakmy/ue4-in-docker/README.md

 ## Why do you have to run in Docker
 This is the recording of what you have done to get in working for you.
-I can screw around my container without comprising what I want to preserved.
-I use this to verify qt and gtk and found out gtk works best for me.
+I can experiment with the container(if I am unsure) without comprising what I want to preserved.
+On the contrary, you could also share the your dockerbuild to verify the dependencies is properly installed If I move to a new host which I am about too, because laptop sucks, then I dont have to worry about whole process of setup

 ##How to run in your desktop
 ### ubuntu ( I am using xubuntu 14:04) -feel free to contribute others